Product

 Although your bio should be comprehensive, it does not need to be long and detailed.
 By highlighting your most important achievements, you will be able to keep the reader’s interest.

 Your resume lists your professional roles and places you have worked before.
-In comparison, your personal bio goes deeper than that and allows the reader to get insights about other things, such as:
+In comparison, a well-written personal bio goes deeper than that and allows the reader to get insights about other things, such as:

 • Your interests and hobbies outside of work